KansasAcademicDecathlon/playbook/OnlineTesting.md

 the Testing Director replaces the listening questions with non-listening questions.

 A few weeks before the competition, USAD will email Word documents with instructions.
-The instrucitons contain activation keys for the objective tests and the essay.
+The instructions contain activation keys for the objective tests and the essay.

 ### School Information File